University of North Carolina School of Law: Campus

 The law school is currently located in Van Hecke-Wettach Hall, towards the southeastern side of the Chapel Hill campus, neighboring the School of Government, Eddie Smith Field House, Dorrance Field, and other athletic facilities.
 Van Hecke-Wettach Hall is roughly a square shape with a central courtyard or quadrangle.
 The main entrance portico is on the northeastern side of the building, facing Ridge Road.
 Most of the west side of the building consists of the Kathrine R. Everett Law Library, located on the first four floors.

 Reception

 Rankings

-As of 2025, the University of North Carolina School of Law is ranked 18th (tied with Cornell Law School) in the nation by U.S. News & World Report.
+As of 2026, the University of North Carolina School of Law is ranked 18th (tied with Georgetown University Law Center) in the nation by U.S. News & World Report.
+In 2025, the University of North Carolina School of Law also ranked 18th (tied with Cornell Law School) in the nation by U.S. News & World Report.

 Bar examination passage

 In 2023, the overall bar examination passage rate for the law school’s first-time examination takers was 92.00%.
 The Ultimate Bar Pass Rate, which the ABA defines as the passage rate for graduates who sat for bar examinations within two years of graduating, was 94.33% for the class of 2021.